peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Latitude_and_Longitude></a>
 ### Random Latitude and Longitude

-To generate a random latitude and longitude on a sphere such that the resulting point is (practically) uniformly distributed on the surface of a sphere&mdash;
+To generate a random latitude and longitude on a sphere (in radians with west and south coordinates negative) such that the resulting point is (practically) uniformly distributed on the surface of a sphere&mdash;

 - generate the longitude `RNDNUMEXCRANGE(-pi, pi)`, where the longitude ranges from -&pi; to &pi;, and
 - generate the latitude&mdash;